-At March 31, 2021, we had total outstanding debt of \$355.9 million under our Term Loan Facility; we had no outstanding debt on our Revolving Credit Facility.
-Based on these amounts outstanding, a 100-basis point increase or decrease in market interest rates over a twelve-month period would result in a change to interest expense of \$3.6 million.
+At March 31, 2021, we had total outstanding debt of \$ million and \$ million under our Term Loan Facility and our Revolving Credit Facility, respectively.
+Based on the amounts outstanding, a 100-basis point increase or decrease in market interest rates over a twelve-month period would result in a change to interest expense of \$ million.